mixmesh/mixmesh/doc/rest/suggestions.md

 Used to wipe the box configuration.
 A harsh cousin to `dj/reinstall`.

-Implementation note: On success &lt;obscrete-dir&gt;/&lt;nym&gt;/obscrete.conf is generated and the following parameters are injected: "nym", "pin", "pin-salt", "public-key", "secret-key", "smtp-password", "pop3-password" and "http-password". obscrete/priv/obscrete.conf.src is used as a template.
+Implementation note: On success &lt;obscrete-dir&gt;/&lt;nym&gt;/obscrete.conf is generated with the following parameters injected: "obscrete-dir", "pin", "pin-salt", "nym", "sync-address", "smtp-address", "smtp-password", "pop3-address", "pop3-password", "http-address", "public-key" and "secret-key". obscrete/priv/obscrete.conf.src is used as a template.

 <table>
   <tr>